marlenezw/open-swe-python/README.md

 ### Prerequisites

-- Python 3.12 or higher
+- Python 3.12 or higher, from [Python.org](https://www.python.org/)
 - UV package manager (recommended) or pip
 - [VS Code](https://code.visualstudio.com/) (if using as a client)